 Integrating air quality is intended to provide relevant information to users around the world.
-One of the best ways to ensure relevance is maintaining a high-level of accuracy, something that cannot be accomplished with raw data alone.
+One of the best ways to ensure relevance is maintaining a high-level of accuracy, something that cannot be accomplished with the government’s air quality data alone.
 BreezoMeter’s big data solution for air pollution data.

 High-level accuracy is essential for successful air quality data integration and must be continuously monitored